chauff/cse1500-web-transcripts/Lecture-node.md

 With JSON being a de facto data exchange standard, Express has a dedicated response object method to send a JSON response: [`res.json(param)`](http://expressjs.com/en/api.html#res.json).
 The method's parameter is converted to a JSON string using `JSON.stringify()`.
 You will see a working example of this method in the next section.

+With the data exchange format out of the way, we can now turn back to Ajax.

 ## Ajax: dynamic updating on the client

 Ajax stands for **Asynchronous JavaScript and XML**.
 XML is in the name, and in the name only.
 XML is not commonly used as Ajax data exchange format anymore (JSON is!).

 **Asynchronous Javascript:** In synchronous programming, things happen one at a time.
 When a function needs information from another function, it has to wait for it to finish and this delays the whole program.
 This is a bad use of your computer's resources, there's no point waiting for a process to finish especially in an era where computer processors are equipped with multiple cores.
 This is where asynchronous programming steps up.
 A function that takes too long to finish is seperated from the main application and when it is done, it notifies the main program if it was successful or not.

 Ajax is a **JavaScript mechanism** that enables the dynamic loading of content **without having to refetch/reload the page manually**.
 Ajax is a technology that **injects** new data into an existing web page.
 Ajax is not a language.
 Ajax is also not a product.
-You see examples of this technology every day; if you stay long enough on the Twitter homepage, you will see a message such as *See 1 new tweet*, which appears without a complete reload of the page.
-If we keep the browser's web dev tools open (in particular the [Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor)), we now see a continous stream of request/response message pairs - every few seconds the browser sends a request to Twitter's servers to check for new tweets to load:
+Let's take the Bing search engine as an example: once you start typing a query, with each letter typed a new set of query suggestions will become available :point_down:.
+If we keep the browser's web dev tools open (in particular the [Network Monitor](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor)), we observe that each keystroke will lead to a new request/response message pair (and the request contains the currently typed query as visible on the Headers pane):

 ![Twitter xhr](img/L4-xhr.png)
+<sup>Screenshot taken in January 2020.</sup>

  :point_up: The column *Cause* lists the reason for the network request - `xhr`, which tells us that Ajax was used. `xhr` is short for `XMLHttpRequest`, which is an object offered by all major browsers that is at the heart of Ajax and allows us to:
 - make requests to the server without a full page reload;